 Start your day earlier by watching the breathtaking sunset and visiting the fish market.
 As the lagoon water is shallow, you can walk to the boats nearby, which come in with the fresh catch of the day.

 While walking around, you’ll see prawns swimming in the water and clams hidden in the sand under your feet.

 You can even go to the boats and try negotiating to get seafood for lunch.
 I love watching the fishermen pulling their small boats and washing their nets.

 Lang Co beach

-Located at the foot of the famous Hai Van pass, Lang Co beach is an excellent stop near Hue Imperial City.
-It’s an enthralling beach with palm-shaped soft white sand, a crystal-clear turquoise lagoon on one side, and a long beachfront on the other.
+It’s a beautiful beach with palm-shaped soft white sand, a crystal-clear turquoise lagoon on one side, and a long beachfront on the other.
 The background of majestic green mountains adds to a stunning beach view.